CLI command reference

 particle keys server

 Switches the server public key stored on the device's external flash.
 This command is important when changing which server your device is connecting to, and the server public key helps protect your connection.
 Your device will stay in DFU mode after this command, so that you can load new firmware to connect to your server.
 By default this will only change the server key associated with the default protocol for a device.
-If you wish to change a specific protocol, add --protocol tcp

 $ particle keys server my_server.der

-$ particle keys server my_server.der --protocol udp
+$ particle keys server

 Encoding a server address and port

-When using the local cloud you can ask the CLI to encode the IP or dns address into your key to control where your device will connect.
+When using the local cloud you can ask the CLI to encode the IP or DNS address into your key to control where your device will connect.
 You may also specify a port number to be included.

-$ particle keys server my_server.pub.pem 192.168.1.10
+$ particle keys server my_server.der --host 192.168.1.10

-$ particle keys server my_server.der 192.168.1.10 9000
+$ particle keys server my_server.der --host 192.168.1.10 --port 9000

 particle keys address